Carrying Cost: Clean up your Inventory Optimization Fuzzy Math

-Inventory optimization is based upon two major components: acquisition cost and carrying cost.
-If either of these factors is inaccurate, then you could be leaving money on the table.
+Inventory optimization has two significant components: acquisition cost and carrying cost.
+If either of these factors is inaccurate, you could be leaving money on the table.
 An accurate carrying cost calculation can be the difference between a highly profitable inventory optimization program and one that forces you to close your doors.

 Carrying Cost Mistakes: Inventory Optimization Killers

-So you’ve implemented a highly successful PO tracking program, and you know your acquisition cost for each product and location down to the cent (kudos if you’ve read our latest blog on acquisition cost).
+So, you’ve implemented a highly successful PO tracking program, and you know your acquisition cost for each product and location down to the cent (kudos if you’ve read our blog on acquisition cost).
 Now what?

-While many top retailers (or grocers, or wholesalers) may include many of the following factors in their carrying cost calculations, we’ve found that most businesses overly simplify their projections, losing valuable margin in the process.
-We’ve also found out that calculations often leave out real world restrictions including:
+While many top retailers (or grocers or wholesalers) may include many factors in their carrying cost calculations, we’ve found that most businesses overly simplify their projections, losing valuable margins.
+We’ve also found out that calculations often leave out real-world restrictions, including:

 Have you avoided these pitfalls?
 Read on and “Tighten the Links in your Chain™.”